mcdemarco/the-new-kitchen-cookbook/soup/matzaball.md

 2. Add balls to stock a few minutes before serving.

 ## Variants

+Salting broth (pre-soup) is a surprisingly controversial topic.
+(Peter is pro-salt.)

 For fluffy balls, replace entire ball recipe with 4 eggs, 1 c. matzah meal, and salt.
 Form into 3/4 inch balls.